semmusavi/st_project/README.md

 ## 5. Clean Code Development

-### for my project I have followed some clean code principle which are:
+### for my project I have followed some clean code principles which are:

 * I used Meaningful Names: